Careers Education, Information, Advice and Guidance

 Face-to-face guidance interviews

-All students in Year 10 will receive a careers guidance interview with the independent careers adviser who is in school once a week.
-Following the interview a written action plan will be produced and shared with the student, their parents and their tutor.
+All students in Year 10 will work with our independent careers adviser who is in school once a week.
+All students will then receive a follow-up interview later in the year following which a written action plan will be produced and shared with the student, their parents and their tutor.
 Parents are encouraged to take note of the action points so that they can support their child in reaching their goals.

-Appointments with the independent careers adviser are also available at Year 8-13 parent evenings.
+Appointments with Mr Ryde and Ms Brake are also available at Year 8-13 parent evenings.

-Opportunities such as open days and apprenticeship vacancies are shared to students via their tutors and the careers noticeboards.
-We also have a full range of careers resources in our school library and sixth form.
+Opportunities such as open days and apprenticeship vacancies are shared to students via their tutors and noticeboards.
+We also have a full range of careers resources in sixth form study.

-In July, we host our annual careers and opportunities fair which is aimed at Year 10 but sixth formers are also welcome to attend.
-Approximately, 40 representatives from employment or further study are involved and students have the opportunity to ask questions about careers or pathways they are interested in.
-We ensure that all pathways are covered so that students can find out about apprenticeships, employment, gap years and graduate schemes plus further and higher education.
+In July, we host our annual careers and opportunities fair which is aimed at Year 10 and Year 12.
+Approximately, 40 representatives from employment, further and higher education or apprenticeship providers are involved and students have the opportunity to ask questions about careers or pathways they are interested in.
+This event is a great opportunity for alumni and parents to get involved.

-All students in Year 10 complete one week of work experience, to develop a greater understanding of the world of work and identify the links between the skills used and developed in school, and those necessary in the workplace.
+All students in Year 10 will visit a workplace as part of the curriculum and also have the option to complete one week of work experience in the summer term.
+These experiences aim to develop a greater understanding of the world of work and identify the links between the skills used and developed in school, and those necessary in the workplace.
 Following the week’s placement, students are given opportunities to reflect and evaluate their own experience and development.

 Want to speak to an adviser?